-- reaction (surface-reaction-limited region).
-On the other hand, if transport takes a very long time ($R_t >> R_s$), the overall uptake will be limited by the transportation (transport-limited region).
+mined by the surface reaction (surface-reaction-limited region).
+On the other hand, if transport takes a very long time $(R_t \gg R_s)$ , the overall uptake will be limited by the transportation (transport-limited region).
 If these two processes have similar rates, both will play a critical role in determining the overall uptake (transition region).
-Given the gas uptake includes both mass transport and surface reaction, its limiting step can be changing as a function of γ .
-As shown in Fig. 8, when gas uptake comes into the surface- - reaction-limited and transition regions the chamber system is sensitive to changes of γ and thus can be employed for the determination of γ within a range of 10-8 10-3.
+Given that the gas uptake includes both mass transport and surface reaction, its limiting step can be changing as a function of $\gamma$ .
+As shown in Fig. 8, when gas uptake comes into the surface-reaction-limited and transition regions, the chamber system is sensitive to changes of $\gamma$ and thus can be employed for the determination of $\gamma$ within a range of $10^{-8}$ to $10^{-3}$ .

-Data availability
+Data availability.
 The underlying research data can be accessed upon contact with Guo Li (guo.li@mpic.de).